 - 1) Fast Exit: A company in the selection index is replaced if it has a worse rank than the 'candidate rank' in one of the two criteria of free float market capitalisation or order book volume (see the "Overview of rules" table; for example, greater than 45 in the free float market capitalisation criterion or greater than 45 in the order book volume criterion in the DAX® ranks).
 It is replaced by the company with the highest free float market capitalisation that has the corresponding ranking positions for both criteria in the 'alternate candidate rank' stated in the "Overview of rules" table for the respective selection index (e.g. smaller than or equal to 35 in the DAX® ranks).
 If there are no companies that meet these conditions, the successor is determined by relaxing the order book volume criterion twice gradually, each time by five ranks (e.g. 35/40, then 35/45 in the DAX® ranks).
-If there is still no company that meets the criteria, the company with the highest free float market capitalisation is determined as the successor. - 2) Fast Entry: A company is included in the selection index if it has the same or better rank than the 'candidate rank' in both the free float market capitalisation and order book volume criteria (e.g. smaller than or equal to rank 25 for the free float market capitalisation criterion and smaller than or equal to rank 25 in the order book volume criterion in the DAX® ranks).
+If there is still no company that meets the criteria, the company with a free-float market capitalization rank of equal to or less than the rank shown in the column 'alternate candidate rank' (e.g. less than or equal to 35 in DAX®) which has the highest turnover is determined as the successor. - 2) Fast Entry: A company is included in the selection index if it has the same or better rank than the 'candidate rank' in both the free float market capitalisation and order book volume criteria (e.g. smaller than or equal to rank 25 for the free float market capitalisation criterion and smaller than or equal to rank 25 in the order book volume criterion in the DAX® ranks).
 The company with the lowest free float market capitalisation that is ranked worse than the 'alternate candidate rank' in one of the criteria is excluded (e.g. greater than 35 in one of the two criteria in the DAX® ranks).
 If there are no companies in the selection index that meet these criteria, the company with the lowest free float market capitalisation is removed from the selection index. - 3) Regular Exit: A company in the selection index may be replaced if it has a worse rank than the 'candidate rank' in one of the two criteria of free float market capitalisation or order book volume (for example, greater than 40 in the free float market capitalisation criterion or greater than 40 in the order book volume criterion in the DAX® ranks).
 It may be replaced by the company with the highest free float market capitalisation that has the corresponding ranking positions for both criteria in the 'alternate candidate rank' stated in the "Overview of rules" table for the respective selection index (e.g. smaller than or equal to 35 in the DAX® ranks).
-If no successor can be determined, no change takes place. - 4) Regular Entry: A company may be included in the selection index if it has the same or better rank than the 'candidate rank' in both the free float market capitalisation and order book volume criteria (e.g. smaller than or equal to rank 30 for the free float market capitalisation criterion and smaller than or equal to rank 30 in the order book volume criterion in the DAX® ranks).
-The company with the lowest free float market capitalisation that is ranked worse than the 'alternate candidate rank' in one of the criteria may be excluded (e.g. greater than 35 in one of the two criteria in the DAX® ranks).
-If no alternate candidate can be determined, no exchange takes place.
+If no successor can be determined, no change takes place.